vypivshiy/scrape-schema/docs/usage.md

 assert Annotated == Sc  # OK
 ```
+!!! note

-> typing.Annotated does not guarantee type correctness at runtime, it is intended to indicate to
+    typing.Annotated does not guarantee type correctness at runtime, it is intended to indicate to
-> the static type checker and IDE the intended type.
+    the static type checker and IDE the intended type.

 ```python
 from typing import Union, Annotated